AliciaMMorgan/AliciaMMorgan/README.md

 ## What I built in 2025 ⚙️🤝🤖

-From June–December 2025, I created a **five‑repository ecosystem** that moves from knowledge → implementation → trust.
+From June to December 2025, I created a **five-repository ecosystem** that moves from knowledge to implementation to trust.

 - **Cross‑Industry PM Playbook** – knowledge foundation (patterns, frameworks, and lessons across sectors).
 - **Innovation‑In‑Action** – executable agents, PM Risk Assessor prompts, and governance workflows.